DeathStar3/varicity-experiment/README.md

   - blacklist: Each class or package in this list will be excluded from visualization.
   - variables: Names of the variables used to determine the height and the width of the buildings (do not change unless you know the variable names in the source code).

-The default configuration is retrieved from the ```config/config.yaml``` file in the ```varicity ``` folder, which you can modify at any time (you will need to rerun Varicity to take the changes into account).
+The default configuration is retrieved from the ```config/config.yaml``` file in the ```varicity ``` folder, which you can modify at any time (you will need to rerun VariCity to take the changes into account).
 An additional attribute in this file is "default_level", used to determine the default composition level (currently 4).